-All the Master's degree course modules are made up of frontal lessons, laboratory activities and on the field, and they provide a global, qualified and comprehensive training on subjects related to rural areas, the agro-food heritage, the value of our landscape which is now one of the main actors of economic development and whose transformations are the result of ongoing cultural change.
+All the Master's degree course modules are made up of frontal lessons, laboratory activities and on the field, and they provide a global, qualified and comprehensive training on subjects related to rural areas, the agrofood heritage, the value of our landscape which is now one of the main actors of economic development and whose transformations are the result of ongoing cultural change.
 The competences acquired during this course are difficult to find in the study offer currently available, and they are useful to anyone who wishes to face the huge cultural heritage of the rural world with the right preparation by using effective enhancement tools that also help public restitution.
-Public restitution can take different forms: audiovisual documentaries, books, performances, reading, exhibitions, walks/storytelling.
-During the Master's degree course, students will learn the scientific basis of in-field archiving, and they will also learn how to edit texts and write scripts.
+Public restitution can take different forms: audiovisual documentaries. books, performances, reading, exhibitions, walks/ storytelling.
+During the Master's degree course, students will learn the scientific basis of in-field research such as the use of technology, interview making, sbobinatura???, transcription and archiving, and they will also learn how to edit texts and write scripts.
 The Master's degree course provides courses on directing, staging and acting, the basics of museum setup and production design, and it teaches students how to use the right hardware and software technology to document, transform, archive and carry out the public restitution of the community's stories.